yihuaihong/ConceptVectors/README.md

 ## How to Cite
 ```
 @article{hong2024intrinsic,
-  title={Intrinsic evaluation of unlearning using parametric knowledge traces},
+	title={Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces},
-  author={Hong, Yihuai and Yu, Lei and Yang, Haiqin and Ravfogel, Shauli and Geva, Mor},
+	author={Hong, Yihuai and Yu, Lei and Ravfogel, Shauli and Yang, Haiqin and Geva, Mor},
-  journal={arXiv preprint arXiv:2406.11614},
+	year=2024,
-  year={2024}
+	journal={arXiv preprint arXiv:2406.11614}
 }
 ```